rscohn2/data-bench/README.md

 #### Hardware

-In the test environment six machines were used:
+In our develoment environment six machines were used:
-- cassandra specific node
-- kafka/zookeeper specific node
+- Cassandra specific node
-- spark-master specific node
+- Kafka/Zookeeper specific node
-- spark-worker specific node
+- Spark-Master specific node
-- generator specific node
+- Spark-Worker specific node
-- consumers co-located on the spark-master node
+- Data bench Consumers co-located on the Spark-Master node
+- Data Bench Generators specific node
-- kubernetes master node
+- Kubernetes master node

-Bulding block machine consisted of:
+A bulding block node consisted of:
 - 2 socket - Intel®  Xeon®  CPU E5-2699 v4 @ 2.20GHz
 - 256GB RAM
 - 2x 800GB nvme drives
 - 10G ethernet cluster network

-This configuration could be replicated on fewer nodes, kafka/spark-worker are currently the most resource intensive nodes.
+This configuration could be replicated on fewer nodes, however we haven't tested it extensively with fewer than six nodes.
+The Kafka and Spark-Worker nodes are currently the most resource intensive.

 #### Software

-Data Bench requires some initial software, known working configuration is listed below.running Data Bench
+Data Bench requires some initial software to be installed on cluster nodes:

 - Base operating system: we used Centos 7
 - Docker - we used Centos docker distribution
 - ansible playbooks for setting up the centos yum repos and proxy info
 - Kubernetes - version 1.7 installed via kubeadm
-- Nice to Have:
-  - time synchronized hosts via ntp, ansible playbook

 #### Storage

-The storage requirements for the current version of Data Bench are quite minimal, due to the limited functionality of the inital release.
+The storage requirements for the current version of Data Bench are quite minimal, mostly due to the limited functionality of the inital release.

 - Cassandra local persistent (fast) storage, on the order of 10GB for the demo database.
 - Kafka/Zookeeper local persistent storage, on the order of 10GB.
 - Spark Master: none
 - Spark Worker: local storage, on the order of 100GB.
-- generators: none
+- Transaction Generators: none
-- consumers: none
+- Transaction Consumers: none

 ### Software Prequisites